 Going to the Strip from Fremont Street on the SDX

-When headed to the Strip, (going south in other words), the SDX stops at (or across the street from), the following Strip hotels:
+When headed to the Strip, (going south in other words), the SDX stops at (or across the street a little walk from), the following Strip hotels:

 SLS Las Vegas